Martin Ritt: 1970s

 In the 1970s, Ritt won acclaim for movies such as The Molly Maguires (1970), The Great White Hope (1970) (earning Oscar nominations for James Earl Jones and Jane Alexander), Sounder (1972), Pete 'n' Tillie (1972), and Conrack (1974) (from Pat Conroy's autobiographical novel).
 He also made a return to acting, playing Uncle Morty in a PBS production of Awake and Sing! and Hans Bärlach in End of the Game.

 After Warner Bros.
-Pictures brought the film rights to First Blood in 1973 Ritt was hired to direct from a screenplay by Walter Newman, featuring Paul Newman as John Rambo and Robert Mitchum as Sheriff Will Teasle.
+Pictures bought the film rights to First Blood in 1973 Ritt was hired to direct from a screenplay by Walter Newman, featuring Paul Newman as John Rambo and Robert Mitchum as Sheriff Will Teasle.
 However his version of the film was not made.

 In 1976, Ritt made one of the first dramatic feature films about the blacklist, The Front, starring Woody Allen.
 The Front satirizes the use of "fronts", men and women who (either as a personal favor or in exchange for payment) allowed their names to be listed as writers for scripts actually authored by blacklisted writers.
 The film was based on the experiences of, and written by, one of Ritt's closest friends, screenwriter Walter Bernstein, who was blacklisted for eight years beginning in 1950.

 Ritt ended the decade by directing Casey's Shadow (1978), starring his Awake and Sing! co-star Walter Matthau, and Norma Rae (1979), which won Sally Field her first Oscar for Best Actress.